awsdocs/aws-client-vpn-user-guide/doc_source/macos-troubleshooting.md

 + **Application logs**: Contain information about the application\.
 These logs are prefixed with 'aws\_vpn\_client\_'\.
 + **OpenVPN logs**: Contain information about OpenVPN processes\.
 These logs are prefixed with 'ovpn\_aws\_vpn\_client\_'\.

-The AWS\-provided client uses the client daemon to perform root operations\.
+The AWS provided client uses the client daemon to perform root operations\.
 The daemon logs are stored in the following locations on your computer\.

 ```
 /tmp/AcvcHelperErrLog.txt
 /tmp/AcvcHelperOutLog.txt
 ```

-The AWS\-provided client stores the configuration files in the following location on your computer\.
+The AWS provided client stores the configuration files in the following location on your computer\.

 ```
 /Users/username/.config/AWSVPNClient/OpenVpnConfigs